-- 5.69.
-TfWM has supported operators in undertaking a review of their commercial and the residual tendered bus network to identify core routes and agree consistent levels of performance and quality of service, in order to establish a viable longterm network.
-This was carried out in line with the timescales agreed by the West Midlands Bus Alliance Bus Operators' Panel and included the following activities: - 5.69.1.
-Undertake review and agree network (including expected quality of service and levels of performance), ready for consultation. - 5.69.2.
-Consultation and engagement - 5.69.3.
-Final network mapping, service planning and registration preparation - 5.69.4.
-Service registrations submitted to the Registration Authority - 5.69.5.
-Network marketing and promotion through December 2022 - 5.69.6.
-Revised services and viable network introduced 1 January 2023 - 5.70.
+- 5.62.
+TfWM is managing and leading a collaborative review of the bus network to identify core routes and agree consistent levels of performance and quality of service, in order to establish a viable long-term network during autumn 2022.
+This will be carried out in line with the timescales agreed by the West Midlands Bus Alliance Bus Operators' Panel and consists of the following: - 5.62.1.
+Undertake review and agree network (including expected quality of service and levels of performance), ready for consultation. - 5.62.2.
+Consultation and engagement - 5.62.3.
+Final network mapping, service planning and registration preparation - 5.62.4.
+Service registrations submitted to Traffic Commissioner - 5.62.5.
+Network marketing and promotion through December 2022 - 5.62.6.
+Revised services and viable network introduced 1 January 2023 - 5.63.
 Following confirmation of commercial bus registrations for service changes from 1 January 2023, TfWM will confirm enhanced bus service provision and associated costs funded through the BSIP funding.
 Many of the BSIP deliverables are designed to increase fare-paying passengers and therefore support the development and growth and sustainability of the network.
-The network review process therefore aims to establish a network that will be sustainable and viable in the long-term. - 5.71.
-TfWM is undertaking the network review with local bus operators to determine

-- what their commercially sustainable networks would be without the transformation funding.
+The network review process therefore aims to establish a network that will be sustainable and viable in the long-term. - 5.64.
+TfWM is undertaking the network review with local bus operators to determine what their commercially sustainable networks would be without the transformation funding.
 This will give a clear baseline from which we will transform the network to deliver the aspirations of the BSIP.
 This approach will provide clear demonstration of what has been delivered by the BSIP funding.
-The process will include wider engagement with passengers, elected members, User groups, Highway and Neighbouring Local Authorities, businesses, schools and colleges. - 5.72.
+The process will include wider engagement with passengers, elected members, user groups, Highway and Neighbouring Local Authorities, businesses, schools and colleges.

+5.65.
 As part of the network transformation process, TfWM will model the resulting preferred networks to determine their longer-term sustainability beyond the period of guaranteed funding.
 This process will consider the wider BSIP deliverables which are designed to increase fare-paying passengers in the longer term and therefore support the development and growth and sustainability of the network.

-Lower fares and fares price freeze
+Lower fares